How to commute to Makati Avenue from Veterans Memorial Medical Center (VMMC)?

 About Makati Avenue

 Makati Avenue (Filipino: Abenida Makati) is a major commercial thoroughfare in Makati, Metro Manila, Philippines.
-It forms the eastern border of Ayala Triangle and is one of the three main avenues of the Makati Central Business District.
-The avenue runs in a somewhat north–south diagonal direction almost parallel with Epifanio de los Santos Avenue (EDSA).
+It forms the eastern border of the Ayala Triangle and is one of the three main avenues of the Makati Central Business District.
+The avenue runs roughly north–south diagonally, almost parallel to Epifanio de los Santos Avenue (EDSA).
 It passes through two distinct neighborhoods of the city: the Makati CBD and the old Makati Población.
-At its northern end lies the older...
+At its northern end lies the older part of...

 Read more on Wikipedia...